-The most powerful resource for welcoming a family to a new place are the people who already live there.
+The most powerful resources for welcoming a family to a new place are the people who already live there.
 Host a screening and inspire more friends and neighbors to lend a hand.
 And don’t worry, our toolkit will give you everything you need!

 There are millions of refugees all over the world—but often the biggest contribution you can make is truly getting to know one family near you and offering friendship.
-Host a meal with a newcomer family—with Refugees Welcome to Dinner’s toolkit to help you along.
+Host a meal with a newcomer family with Refugees Welcome to Dinner’s toolkit to help you along.

 As families get settled, almost nothing is as essential as home internet access—for kids to catch up on school work and for parents to stay connected to loved ones elsewhere.
-Just $40 gives a month of internet access to a family in their new home.
-Donations go to New York for Syrian Refugees.
+Just $40 provides a month of internet access to a family in their new home.
+Donations here go to New York for Syrian Refugees.
 If you’re inspired, you can start a similar initiative in your community.

 Building a new life means finding stable work.
 Empower refugee women through job training and placement services that build skills and long-term self-sufficiency.
 This action supports Full Circle Exchange’s Job Readiness Training Program.

 Show your support by printing and displaying this poster by Welcome Your Neighbors.
 Making your support visible is important to counteracting hate and discrimination.
 Seeing signs of welcome around the community can help refugee families feel supported and encourage others to step up, too.
-And get a 10% discount if you order before July 3 via this link!

 While we hope most of you will help create change in your communities and more broadly, we’ve met many filmgoers drawn specifically to helping Sham and her family.
 You can give directly to them here.